blackducksoftware/ohloh_api/README.md

 </response>
 ```

-Details about this project response can be found in the Ohloh API Reference [project page](reference/project.md).
+Details about this project response can be found in the Open Hub API Reference [project page](reference/project.md).

 ## Collection Requests